20 Ways a Sunburn Harms Your Overall Health

 Sunburned skin draws fluid to the surface and hogs it from the rest of the body, according to the Skin Cancer Foundation.
 This lack of fluid causes you to become dehydrated, which can in turn lead to dizziness and muscle fatigue.

 In 2017, the story of a runner's horrific sunburn went viral after it left her with blisters up and down her legs.
 "The healing process has been painful—the burning and throbbing as the blisters have filled was a horrendous experience," UK resident Julie Nisbet told BuzzFeed at the time.
 "The pressure in my legs when standing/walking has also been agonizing at times."
 Not only did the blisters leave her bandaged and immobile, but doctors also warned that the second-degree burns could lead to infections down the road if she wasn't careful.
 Yikes.

 It may give you hives.

 People who take medications like tetracyclines or even certain birth controls may come home from a day at the beach and notice that they're breaking out in hives.
 This phenomenon, known as solar urticaria, doesn't normally last for more than 24 hours, but it's painful and not aesthetically pleasing, especially during shorts season.

 Overexposure to the sun dries out the skin—and for people with acne, this only makes a bad problem worse.
 Even if you aren't dealing with chronic acne, a bad bout in the sun can increase the body's production of sebum, which promotes breakouts.

 Too much time in the sun can hurt a woman's chances of getting pregnant.
 That's because a study published in the Journal of Photochemistry and Photobiology found that too much sun leads to below-average folic acid levels, which has been linked to neural tube defects and miscarriage.
-Speaking of pregnancy, every mom will appreciate these 30 Funniest Celebrity Quotes about Being Pregnant.